DJLevel3/osci-render/README.md

 # VST3 Port!!!
 YAY!!!
 Hi, DJ_Level_3 here!
 I've been in contact with [James H. Ball](https://github.com/jameshball), the lead developer of [osci-render](https://github.com/jameshball/osci-render), about making a VST3 plugin version for a DAW for a while now, and I decided to bite the bullet and get started.
 So here I am!

+Note for building and stuffL I used CXXGraph to make the backend easier to port from Java to C++.
+You need to install OpenSSL and add the lib/ and include/ folders to you library and external include paths respectively.

 # Original README.md

 <p align="center">